ketankokane94/LeetCode-cheat-sheet/readme.md

 	for(Node neighnors : node){
 		DFS(neignors, visited);
 	}
-	// if ans not found, the mark the node un-visited also, so it can be reached via another path unvisit.remove(node);
+	// if ans not found, the mark the node un-visited also,
+	// so it can be reached via another path visited.remove(node);
 }
 ```